-Beyond the Padstow peninsular there’s a wealth of attractions to explore.
-From Cornwall’s poetic cultural heritage and open air theatres, to sub tropical and tropical gardens, picturesque towns and villages and the beautiful cathedral city of Truro.
+Beyond the Padstow peninsula there’s a wealth of attractions to explore.
+From Cornwall’s poetic cultural heritage and open air theatres, to sub-tropical and tropical gardens, picturesque towns and villages and the beautiful cathedral city of Truro.

 Below are a few ideas for inspiration for your trip to Cornwall.

 Truro, Newquay and St Ives